SUBSCRIBE

 While IBM continued to refuse the ‘Windows key’, other manufacturers that started popping up made the switch to include the key.
 Sadly, the key’s primary function is to open the Start Menu, or Live Tiles (Windows 8), a watered-down approach to Ctrl+Alt+Del, which in a later version of Windows is used to display a separate Windows menu and not just the Task Manager.

-In 2003, when Microsoft released its first tablet with HP, the HP Compaq TC1000 (some 7 years before the first iPad), it included a dedicated Ctrl+Alt+Del, which was essential to using keyboard-less devices running Windows (for which developers had hardcoded the command).
+In 2003, when Microsoft released its first tablet with HP, the HP Compaq TC1000 (some 7 years before the first iPad), it included a dedicated Ctrl+Alt+Del, which was essential to using keyboard-less devices running Windows (for which developers had hard coded the command).

 The TC1000 added the dedicated button between the programmable buttons on the side, which was designed to be used with the included Stylus.
 Without this key at the time, users would have been unable to log into the OS.

 Thankfully, common sense prevailed, eventually, and Microsoft switched to a dual login sequence for secure logins; users either sticking with the old Control-Alt-Delete or the new combination of the Windows key and power button.
-In any fact, secure login is disabled by default on the new Windows tablets and has to be activated by the administrator.
+In fact, secure login is disabled by default on the new Windows tablets and has to be activated by the administrator.

 And that’s how Control-Alt-Delete was born.